VEXPA: Validated EXPonential Analysis through regular sub-sampling: Introduction

 Many real-time experiments involve the measurement of signals which fall exponentially with time.
 The task is then to determine from these measurements the number of terms $n$ and the value of all the parameters in the exponentially damped model

-In general, parametric methods as well as the discrete Fourier transform (DFT), sample at a rate dictated by the Shannon-Nyquist theorem \cite{Ny:cer:28,Sh:com:49}, which states that the sampling rate needs to be at least twice the maximum bandwitdh of the signal.
+In general, parametric methods as well as nonparametric methods sample at a rate dictated by the Shannon-Nyquist theorem \cite{Ny:cer:28,Sh:com:49}, which states that the sampling rate needs to be at least twice the maximum bandwidth of the signal.
 A coarser time grid than dictated by the theory of Nyquist and Shannon causes aliasing, mapping higher frequencies to lower ones in the analysis.
 We present a parametric method that samples at a rate below the Shannon-Nyquist one, while maintaining a regular sampling scheme.
-The new technique is actually exploiting aliasing to regularize the problem statement rather than avoiding it.
-The latter is a useful feature as parametric methods may be more sensitive to noise.
-On the other hand they have a far superior frequency resolution.
+The new technique is actually exploiting aliasing, to influence the numerical conditioning of the problem statement, rather than avoiding it.
+The latter is a useful feature as parametric methods are inherently more sensitive to noise.
+Methods that achieve much better reliability under noise, can on the other hand be sensitive to the estimated model order or require lots of computation time \cite{denoising,fastANM}.
+Another feature of the newly proposed method is that it automatically and concurrently provides a quite reliable estimate of the model order $n$.

 As a consequence of the lower sampling rate it is possible to perform several independent analyses over the original set of samples, each analysis starting from a decimated dataset.
-If desired, these analyses can be carried out in parallel, thus improving the runing time of the parametric method.
+If desired, these analyses can be carried out in parallel, thus improving the running time of the parametric method.
 The independent solutions are then passed to a cluster detection algorithm in order to add a validation step to the parametric method used, a feature that is lacking in most existing implementations.
 Thanks to the possibility to work with lower sampling rates, the validation is not at the expense of additional samples.

+The decimation of the original data adds another advantage to the method, namely the fact that the problem size of each analysis is much smaller since it is in size reduced by the decimation factor.
+Performing the analysis on the different decimated sets creates a divide-and-conquer flavour which greatly improves the overall computational complexity, even when not executed in parallel.